tektoncd/chains/docs/slsa-provenance.md

 `second-ARTIFACT_OUTPUTS`, `third-IMAGE_URL`/`third-IMAGE_DIGEST`, and `IMAGES` will be considered as `subject`. `first-ARTIFACT_OUTPUTS` doesn't specify `isBuildArtifact: true` so it is not count as `subject`.

-Chains' `v2alpha4` formatter now automatically reads type-hinted results from StepActions associated to the executed TaskRun; users no longer need to manually surface these results from the StepActions when the appropriate type hints are in place.
+Chains' `v2alpha4` formatter now automatically reads type-hinted results from StepActions associated to the executed TaskRun/PipelineRun; users no longer need to manually surface these results from the StepActions when the appropriate type hints are in place.
+PipelineRuns require `artifacts.pipelinerun.enable-deep-inspection: true` for this functionality to work.
 For instance, with the following TaskRun:

 ```yaml
 apiVersion: tekton.dev/v1alpha1